English Functional Skills – Entry 1 to Level 2

 You will review your learning with your tutor at least once a term.

 Bring along paper, pen and ring binder plus, if possible, bring your own device (smartphone or tablet) to access online dictionaries and apps to support your English learning in class.
 You will also need to be prepared to do some study at home between classes.
-If you are enrolled on a Blended or a Fast-track Learning course you are also expected to spend three hours per week on independent study.
+If you are enrolled on a Once a Week course or a Fast-track Learning course you are also expected to spend three hours per week on independent study.

 We expect all students to attend on time and attend every session.
 If you are unable to attend a session, you will be required to email your tutor with the reason for non-attendance and the tutor will set additional work to be completed at home.